This post may contain affiliate or sponsored links. Please read our disclosure policy.

 – Freeze it in the sauce and make the same recipe a few weeks down the road.

-- Serve the meat and sauce over mashed potatoes, mashed cauliflower, or polenta.
+– Serve the meat and sauce over Instant Pot Mashed Potatoes, mashed cauliflower, or polenta.

 – Make Baked Nachos.
 Add meat, cheese, and desired toppings over tortilla chips and bake.